piecuch-group/miniccpy/README.md

 # Miniccpy:

-Miniccpy is a small coupled-cluster (CC) package written fully in Python that implements several ground-state single-reference CC and equation-of-motion (EOM) CC methodologies in addition to some of the particle nonconserving EOMCC approaches of the singly and doubly electron attaching (EA) and ionizing (IP) varieties.
+Miniccpy is a small coupled-cluster (CC) package written mostly in Python (along with some parts in Fortran) that implements several ground-state single-reference CC and equation-of-motion (EOM) CC methodologies in addition to some of the particle nonconserving EOMCC approaches of the singly and doubly electron attaching (EA) and ionizing (IP) varieties.
 Miniccpy serves as a freely available demonstration for how to program high-level CC/EOMCC